 I named this model ‘Star of Gratitude’ because gratitude is the feeling I have as I think of all the wonderful people with whom I can share this delightful passion.
 Your visits and your messages are always read and appreciated, and they keep me going!

 Also, I had fun creating some perfectly symmetrical and printable mandala designs, that can be used for this star model for a great effect.
-If you are an Origami Spirit supporter at the ‘Chick’ level or higher, you’ve already received some of these patterns.
-Otherwise you can purchase these patterns here.
+You can purchase these patterns here.

 Tips and suggestions for making the origami Gratitude Star